bitwisetech/yasiVers/README.md

  The python script depends on Tkinter being available for import and gnuplot should be installed.
- It's a work in process, it's likely the parser will throw errors depending on the line-bt-line form of the input configuration file.
+ It's a work in process, it's likely the parser will throw errors depending on the line-bt-line form of the input configuration file: most likely the 'wing', 'hstab' and 'vstab' definitions will need to be unsplit into single long line definitions.

+compVers.py is useful for quickly checking version effects, separate gnuplots for Lift, Drag and LvsD are displayed with each plot depicting curves for different Yasim versin strings.